 There have been a few times recently when I was thinking something very similar to what Biblo was thinking as he traveled from Bag-End to the Lonely Mountain.
 Now, I wasn’t making an epic journey across mountain ranges and through tunnels or riding on eagles and talking with dragons when I had this thought.
 No, I was running down the road with my sister as we train for a 5K in October.

 You may laugh that I am dreaming of sitting “…by the fire, with the kettle just beginning to sing!” as I am running past our local high school, but what I am thinking about, and what I think Bilbo is thinking about, is why am I doing this?
-Why am I getting up early to go for a 20-30 minute walk/run three times a week when I would much rather get up (even at the same time) and have some tea as I wake up slowly watching the sun rise.
+Why am I getting up early to go for a 20-30 minute walk/run three times a week when I would much rather get up (even at the same time) and have some tea as I wake up slowly and watch the sun rise.

 I am a relatively fit person.
 I manage my family’s horse farm and, with my two sisters, care for the 9 horses once or twice a day depending on feeding schedules.
 As a result, I do a lot of walking.
 I also do TTapp and The No Om Zone Yoga on a regular basis to keep fit.
 But running is definitely a challenge.